-4.2.1.2.
-Consignment orders
+4.2.2.2.
+Consignment order message

-The consignment order is primarily a subset of the Consignment Note information.
-It must be forwarded to the RUs involved in the transport chain by the LRUs.
-The content of the Consignment order must show the relevant information which is needed for an RU to effect transportation during its responsibility until handover to next RU...
+The 'Consignment Order message' is primarily a subset of the Consignment Note information.
+The LRU shall send the 'Consignment Order message' to the RUs involved in the transport chain.
+It may be made available according to agreement between LRU/RU and Terminal Manager or Operator of Service Facility.
+The content of the Consignment Order message must show the relevant information which is needed for an RU to effect transportation during its responsibility until handover to next RU.